slqughterhqusee/portfolio/reminders.md

 4. try to figure out how to hide back buttons while on index 0 to prevent erroring ADD COLORPALLETE!!!
 TO LANIDNGIGS

+5. FIND A WAY TO GET THE HOME ANIMATION TO NOT START ON THE OPEN